freedomofpress/securedrop-docs/docs/rebuild_admin.rst

   PasswordAuthentication no

-Then, restart ``sshd`` using the command ``sudo service sshd restart``.
+Restart ``sshd`` using the command ``sudo service sshd restart``.

-Finally, check the file ``/etc/netplan/00-installer-config.yaml``, and note down the network settings for the default Ethernet interface.
-You'll need them in the next step.
+Then, use the command ``ip a`` to note the local IP address for the default Ethernet interface.
+You'll need it in the next step.

-Repeat the process above for the *Monitor Server*, making sure to note down its network settings as well.
+Repeat the process above for the *Monitor Server*, making sure to note its local IP address as well.

 .. _enabling_access_from_admin: